 5. The workplace is more formal

 In a lot of instances, German colleagues will still address each other formally as Herr Y and Frau X, even if they have sat in the same office or along the same corridor as each other for several years.
-The Du and Sie conundrum when starting a new job can be a tricky one for foreigners.
+Walking the tightrope of whether to address someone formally or informally when starting a new job can be a tricky one for foreigners.

 Also, they love their titles.
 Not as much as the Austrians and Italians do for sure, but much more so than a British or American workplace.

 If someone has a doctor title, he/she will most likely use it and expect to be addressed by it.
 Whilst this is still fairly commonplace, it is starting to become less fashionable amongst the younger generation.
 In the public sector and small to mid-size German companies though, this is definitely still a thing.